-Refactoring graphmind: a plan to mindmap life the universe and everything
+Refactoring graphmind: a plan to mindmap life, the universe, and everything

 The following is an outline of the new concepts and the architectural changes we want to introduce in the next version of Graphmind.
 If you are interested in the project please give us your feedback in the comments!